Updated review on the Never Summer Swift Splitboard 2019

 The Swift splitboard tested is the 162.
 Although I am 6’1″ 200lb (before backpack and kit) and usually ride a 165-168. the 162 seemed to do me just fine.
 Plus the boards are a bit wider than the average board.
 This makes it more palatable for a person with a boot bigger than size 10.
 Width on the 162 is 26.3 with a surface area of 681cm.

 The Never Summer Swift Splitboard is a serious tool for backcountry riders that are serious about having fun in the mountains.
-MSRP $999.
-We’ll give you a shout when you can buy it.
+I treated the board with the DPS Phantom kit and equipped it with Karakoram Prime bindings.